UNDERWATER DEMOLITION TEAM HISTORIES

 officer and Lieutenant A. CONE as executive officer.
 At the completion of the

-making necessary personnel changes and grooming the team for its first
+November was spent making necessary personnel changes and grooming the team for

 encountered and the team had no casualties.
 The team remained at Lingayen Gulf until the 12th as part of the transport screen, but